 With an eye to the following twenty years, the Strategy is underpinned by the earlier completed background report, as well as community and stakeholder consultation.
 The recommendations in it balance Leeton as is now, the changes it has been undergoing, the challenges it faces and a vision for housing in the future.

 1.2.
-Objectives of the housing strategy
+Positioning and Context